Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/tool_settings/brush.rst

    Brush panel.

-Painting needs paint brushes and Blender provides a Brush Panel within the Tool Shelf when it operates in *Weight Paint Mode*.
+Painting needs paint brushes and Blender provides a Brush Panel within the Toolbar when it operates in *Weight Paint Mode*.

 Brush